Key Takeaways

 Planting to Attract Hummingbirds

 These tiny birds' high metabolism requires them to feed continuously, consuming about 50% of their body weight per day.
-A complete diet includes insects as well as nectar, another good reason for plantings.
+A complete diet includes insects as well as nectar, which is another good reason for plantings.
 Here are a few ways to attract hummingbirds with plants.

 - Sketch it Out